Back

 Kelp Seed

-Kelp seed is usually ordered from a nursery.
-Kelp spores are collected from wild kelp and grown in a land-based nursery during the spring and summer.
+Kelp seed is usually ordered from a DMR-approved nursery.
+Kelp spores are collected from wild kelp and grown in a land-based nursery during late summer and fall.
 The kelp spores settle onto spools of twine and grow to seedlings.
-These spools can be purchased from the nurseries in late fall (Oct-Dec) and deployed on grow-out sites.
+Spools are purchased and picked up from the nurseries in late fall (Oct-Dec) and deployed on state-approved grow-out sites.

 The National Seaweed Nursery Directory is a good resource to start with.